poissonconsulting/evrfish/.github/CONTRIBUTING.md

-# Contributing to teckfish
+# Contributing to evrfish

-This outlines how to propose a change to teckfish.
+This outlines how to propose a change to evrfish.

 ## Fixing typos